zhesu1/elasticMetrics/README.md

 # elasticMetrics

-Tools for Geometric shape analysis of spherical surfaces with first order elastic metrics based on the work by Martin Bauer, Eric Klassen, Hamid Laga, Stephen C. Preston and Zhe Su.
+Tools for geometric shape analysis of spherical surfaces with first order elastic metrics based on the work by Martin Bauer, Eric Klassen, Hamid Laga, Stephen C. Preston and Zhe Su.

 ## What is it?